umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/blocks.md

 The Data Type editor allows you to configure the following properties:

 * **Available Blocks** - Here you will define the Block Types to be available for use in the property.
 Read more on how to set up Block Types below.
-* **Blocks Live editing mode** - Enabling this will make editing of a Block happen directly to the Rich Text Editor, making changes appear as you type.
+* **Blocks Live editing mode** - Enabling this will edit a Block directly to the Rich Text Editor, making changes appear as you type.

 ## Setup Block Types